dsr-lab/QACNNnet/README.md

 Moreover, the the embedding layer of the model has been updated so as to support fastText (in place of GloVe).

+Finally, note that all the theoretical information about the applied data augmentation can be found in the **docs** folder.

 ## Description
 QACNNet is the neural network that has been created for solving the question answering task, and it is mainly composed by CNNs along with attentions.